Gorlice: 20th century

-During the First World War, Gorlice played a strategically significant role in the 1915 Gorlice-Tarnow Offensive.
-On May 1, 1915, the combined forces of Austria-Hungary and Germany initiated artillery barrages against Russian soldiers stationed on the battle line stretching from Gorlice to Tarnow.
+During the First World War, Gorlice played a strategically significant role in the 1915 Gorlice-Tarnów Offensive.
+On May 1, 1915, the combined forces of Austria-Hungary and Germany initiated artillery barrages against Russian soldiers stationed on the battle line stretching from Gorlice to Tarnów.
 The following day, Austro-German infantry units launched an unsuccessful attack near Tarnow.
 In Gorlice, the weakened Russian forces were unable to defend against the Austrian and German attackers.
 On May 6, General Radko-Dmitriev, commander of the Russian Third Army, ordered his troops to retreat.
 An attempt by General Radko-Dmitriev to counterattack on May 7 and 8 resulted in disaster for the Russians, as German reinforcements outnumbered the defenders.

 The following spring, General Alexei Brusilov, commander of the Russian Eighth Army, launched a counteroffensive that nearly destroyed the Austro-Hungarian Army.
 The Brusilov Offensive, as it is known, is regarded as one of the most successful operations in the First World War.